GridexX/linguagen/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author

-Made before Christmas 🎄 by a BMX 🚲 rider.
+Made during Christmas 2023 🎄 by a BMX 🚲 rider.